Skip to Content

 Students on the "Namibia: A Sociocultural Journey" study tour had direct interaction with many of Namibia's distinct cultures.
 This experience was designed for the adventurous student, one who enjoys pitching in to help, conversing with nature, and does not mind the challenges of bush camping.

-2017 Feb 8
+Study Abroad - 2017 Feb 8

 Participated in a J-Term study tour to Japan